 Garden Market on the Green

-This lovely outdoor marketplace will be held on the Spencertown village green across the street from the Academy on June 18.
-Unusual plants, vintage garden décor, containers, furniture and more will be presented by 20 dealers.
-The aim of the market is to offer the rare and the unexpected at affordable prices.
-Free Admission
+This lovely outdoor marketplace was held on the Spencertown village green across the street from the Academy on June 18.
+Unusual plants, vintage garden décor, containers, furniture and more were be presented by 20 dealers.
+The aim of the market was to offer the rare and the unexpected at affordable prices.
+Admission was free.

-Free gardening demonstrations will be offered in the afternoon and a workshop to make your own Hummingbird Friendly Hanging Basket to take home will take place at 2:00pm.
-All materials provided.
-Space is limited, purchase tickets for the workshop here.
+Free gardening demonstrations were offered in the afternoon at the Market: Plants to Attract Butterflies and Planting a Succulent Dish Garden.
+A hands-on workshop to make your own Hummingbird-Friendly Planter to take home took place at 2:00pm.
+All materials were provided.
+Space was limited.